HaoWillSi/HaoWillSi.github.io/_posts/2019-01-21-Further Study on Synapse.md

 con_ee.w = J_e#synaptic weight
 ```
 #### inhibitory synaptic current
-The inhibitory synaptic current is similar as excitatory one.
+The inhibitory synaptic current is similar as the excitatory one.